jingwenzhang1118/jingwenzhang1118/visuals.md

 - Many literature document that females and males make decisions differently due to their differences in characteristics.
 Some papers suggest that females are likely more socially responsible.
 - Here I show that firms run by female CEOs on average have better CSR performance than firms run by male CEOs.
-- However, the differences reduced over time, as the CSR performance under the operation of male CEOs kept increasing.
+- However, the differences reduced over time, as the CSR performance of firms with male CEOs kept increasing.

 <div class="custom-video">
       <div class="custom-video__container">